 The equipment in the building belongs to the Department and is intended for use by ALL music students.
 It is not for your personal use at home or in your dorm room or apartment.
-Theft of department property will necessitate higher course fees to cover its replacement, and could also result in legal prosecution.
+Theft of department property will necessitate higher course fees to cover its replacement and could also result in legal prosecution.

 - 1. Music Stands: Do not remove department music stands from the building without permission.
-If you have access to a locked practice or storage room, do not keep a department stand in it for your personal use. - 2.
+If you have access to a locked practice or storage room, do not keep a department stand in it for your personal use.
+Red music stands are designated for use in the practice room area and should not be moved. - 2.
 Chairs: We need our classroom and rehearsal chairs!
 Do not take them to your dorm room or apartment for your own personal use.
-We cannot afford to be buying new chairs every year. - 3.
+We cannot afford to buy new chairs every year. - 3.
 Chairs in the Practice Room Lounge: Do not move these away from the lounge area.
-They were bought for use by all students in the lounge area.
-They are not doublebass chairs. - 4.
+They were bought for use by all students in the lounge area. - 4.
 Other: Do not take the wastebaskets out of the practice rooms-they were supplied at student request.